Home health and hospice glossary

 Acute care — A level of care for treatment of relatively short-term needs, such as severe illness or recovery from surgery; usually at a hospital or urgent care facility.

-Acute pain — Pain with a relatively sudden start that lasts a relatively short length of time.
+Acute pain – Pain with a relatively sudden start and lasts a relatively short length of time.

 Advance directive — A legal document that outlines the patient’s wishes about receiving medical care if they are unable to make those decisions themselves, usually because of injury or illness; laws governing advance directives vary by state.